grafana/alloy/docs/design/template.md

 [A description of the proposed change with a level of detail sufficient to evaluate the tradeoffs and alternatives.]

-## Rationale
+## Pros and cons

-[A discussion of alternative approaches and the trade offs, advantages, and disadvantages of the specified approach.]
+[A list of trade offs, advantages, and disadvantages introduced by the proposed solution.]

+## Alternative solutions

+[If applicable, a discussion of alternative approches.
+Alternative approaches should include pros and cons, and a rationale for why the alternative approach was not selected.]

 ## Compatibility